 Each topic, article and pathway in Tribal Habits can have a Certified Date assigned to it.

-Re-certification is a process that triggers an automated 'retake knowledge' enrolment when an explorer is within a specified number of days of their certification expiring.
+So re-certification is a process that triggers an automated 'retake knowledge' enrolment when an explorer is within a specified number of days of their certification expiring.

 Let's say you have a topic that has a certified date of 365 days after conquering and a 14 day re-certification period.
 The timeline for explorers in this topic would be: